 To install most AIO coolers, you need to follow these simple, straightforward steps:

-- Check the side you are going to install the radiator.
-Make sure that there is enough clearance for the radiator itself (width and thickness), the case fans, and other hardware that might potentially use the space behind it (such as GPUs).
+- Check which side you are going to install the radiator.
+Ensure enough clearance for the radiator (width and thickness), the case fans, and other hardware that might use the space behind it (such as GPUs and the PSU).

-- Screw the base plate into the cooler mounting bracket of the CPU as per the specific instructions provided by your AIO cooler.
-(The motherboard should preferably be installed on the case already)
+- Screw the base plate into the cooler mounting bracket of the CPU as per the specific instructions provided with the AIO cooler.
+(You must preferably install the motherboard on the case before beginning with the AIO)

-- Install the fans behind the radiator, then mount the radiator for proper screwing at the panel/side of your choice.
+- Install the fans behind the radiator, and mount the radiator on the CPU case.

-- Lastly, connect the fan plug of the AIO to the (location) appropriate header.
-All other extra features (RGB, miniature LCDs) should also be checked at this point.
+- Lastly, connect the fan plug of the AIO to the appropriate header.
+This is also the best time to check all other extra features (RGB, miniature LCDs).

 AIO coolers versus air coolers